 Do I need a degree, and if so, in what subject area?

-Graduates from any subject background find fulfilling careers in pensions, although degrees in business, economics and law are particularly welcomed.
+Graduates from any subject background find fulfilling careers in risk and insurance, although degrees in business, economics and law are particularly welcomed.
 Generally speaking, employers focus more on the soft skills than the subject studied, with the exception of actuarial roles, where a strong mathematical and/or statistical background is required.

 It is also possible to work, particularly in administrative roles, after completing A levels or a vocational course at a similar level.
 At this level, apprenticeships are becoming more popular as a foundation of professionalism.